Zaporizhzhia Tram: Pre-Soviet Revolution

 The idea of developing a tram line in Zaporizhzhia was first put forward in 1898.
 A proposal for the construction of an electric tram line was submitted to the Zemstvo Assembly from the Aleksandriv City Duma.
-According to the project of the Odessa businessman Brodsky, the line was supposed to run from the city through the Schoenwiese colony to the station of the Kursk-Kharkiv-Sevastopol railway.
+According to the project of the Odesa businessman Brodsky, the line was supposed to run from the city through the Schoenwiese colony to the station of the Kursk-Kharkiv-Sevastopol railway.
 The idea was received positively, but the matter did not reach construction Later, attempts to arrange a tram in Aleksandriv were also accepted by the mayor Felix Movchanovsky.
 On September 29–30, 1913, Aleksandriv was visited by Belgian engineers.
 They considered Mr. Niebuhr's project to connect the city with the Aleksandriv Sanatorium by electric tram.
 The city administration considered this issue, but historical events stood in the way of further material development.
 With the beginning of the construction of the Dnieper Hydroelectric Station, the issue of transportation for the city's residents arose, because of the town's rapid growth.
 In 1929, the population of Zaporizhzhia and Pavlo-Kickas (then the name of the settlement on the Right Bank of the Dnieper) numbered 82,500 people.